-Clamp to Stimulus: If enabled, the size of the heat map depends on the size of the stimulus and coordinates outside of the visible area are ignored.
-If disabled, the heat maps is as large as necessary to display all coordinates in the data.

-- Margin: A margin on which the heat map can be displayed outside of the stimulus, if Clamp to Stimulus is enabled.
+- Clamp to Stimulus: If enabled, the size of the heat map depends on the size of the stimulus and coordinates outside of the visible area are ignored.
+If disabled, the heat maps is as large as necessary to display all coordinates in the data. - Margin: A margin on which the heat map can be displayed outside of the stimulus, if Clamp to Stimulus is enabled.
 The margin is given as a percentage of the stimulus size. - Scale (X): Multiply the values found in the "X Coordinate" column by this value. - Scale (Y): Multiply the values found in the "Y Coordinate" column by this value. - Offset (X): Offset the result of the scaled X Coordinate by this value. - Offset (Y): Offset the result of the scaled Y Coordinate by this value.

-As an example, assume the coordinates of your fixations are between -1 and 1, indicating a normalized coordinate system centered on the stimulus, and your stimulus has a size of $800 \times 600$ .
-To convert between those coordinate systems, the formula Coordinate \ Scale + Offset is applied.
+As an example, assume the coordinates of your fixations are between -1 and 1, indicating a normalized coordinate system centered on the stimulus, and your stimulus has a size of 800 x 600.
+To convert between those coordinate systems, the formula Coordinate Scale + Offset is applied.
 So, in the example, set "Scale (X)" to 400 and "Scale (Y)" to 300.
-The resulting coordinates will thus be between -400 and 400 (-300 and 300).
+The resulting coordinates will thus be between -400 and 400 (-300 and

+300).
 Set Offset (X) to 400 and Offset (Y) to 300, to move the coordinates into a system that fits the heat map.

 - Compute Scale : This factor can be used to downscale the heat map for the computation, if the computation of the heat map is too slow.
 A smaller heat map (scaled by the given factor from the original size) is used, and the result is upscaled to the original size for displaying.
 Accordingly, the smaller the Compute Scale, the faster the heat map is computed, but the less accurate it is. - Color Schema: The Color Schema that is used for this heat map.
 If set to "Custom", you can define your own color schema. - Custom Colors: The Colors for the "Custom" Color Schema.
 The drawn heat map interpolates between all colors selected here.
 Please note that for the interpolation, the values of the Red, Green and Blue channels are important, even if the color is completely transparent.
-If you have surprising colors in your heat map with a custom color schema, check the RGB values of your transparent colors under the "Advanced" tab of the color selection. - Ignore (0, 0): If true, ignores all (0, 0) coordinates when computing the heat map.
-Use this, if the data defaults to (0, 0) on undetected eye direction. - Use Fixation Length: When basing the heat map upon fixations, use the length of a fixation as a weight.
+If you have surprising colors in your heat map with a custom color schema, check the RGB values of your transparent colors under the "Advanced" tab of the color selection. - Ignore Undefined: Ignore specific data when computing the heat map, e.g. in cases where no eye data could be found, or the participant blinked.
+This setting has the following options: